zkmkarlsruhe/lidar/lidarconfig/README.md

 # Client Node Remote Login

-For lidarAdmin being able to manage the client nodes, it must have the permissions to **remote login via ssh**.
+In order for lidarAdmin to manage the client nodes, it must have permissions to **remote login via ssh**.

-You can either store the password of the remote clients in the config directory in the file `sshPasswd.txt`or login to the server and copy its ssh id with:
+You can either store the password of the remote clients in the config directory in the file `sshPasswd.txt`or log into to the server and copy its ssh id with:

 ```console
 ssh-copy-id user@client.example.com